-

 By Eric M. Scharf-

-- Imagine the PPE (Personal
+- Imagine the PPE (Personal Protective

-Protective Equipment) designed for frontline physicians, doctors,
+Equipment) designed for frontline physicians, doctors, nurses, and

-medical team.
 Now envision that equipment being repurposed,

 immeasurably-hardened, yet allegedly-breathable for an